Examples and Traps

 Stakeholders Struggle to Free Themselves From How Things Work at the Moment

-Having worked for years with the legacy application or following a legacy business process, stakeholders are too tight with the old solutions that they struggle to think out of the box to design new, better solutions.
-The only advice here is you need to become an expert in the area you're trying to improve, be a partner to them and help them open their eyes and provoke creativity.
-This means coming up with new ideas, asking open questions, discovering imperfections of the old solution, and seeing behind the corner.
+Having worked for years with a legacy application or following a legacy business process, stakeholders are so tied to old solutions that they struggle to think out of the box to design new, better solutions.
+The only advice here is that you need to become an expert in the area you are trying to improve, be a partner to them, help them open their eyes, and provoke creativity.
+This means coming up with new ideas, asking open questions, discovering imperfections in the old solution, and seeing around the corner.

 Stakeholders Dictate Technical Solution or Implementation Details

-A very common characteristic of many stakeholders is they cannot separate their needs from solutions to these needs.
-Besides, they often intentionally propose the concrete solution in good faith it will streamline the analyst's work.
+A very common characteristic of many stakeholders is that they cannot separate their needs from solutions to those needs.
+Besides, they often intentionally propose a concrete solution in good faith that it will streamline the analyst's work.
 Unfortunately, it usually has quite the opposite effect.

 Example 1: For our high-value advertisers, we need to implement a web portal to provide them with more up to date information and let them feel more VIP